vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 ### Material Icons

-For projects without a build process, it is recommended to import the icons from CDN
+For projects without a build process, it is recommended to import the icons from CDN.

 ```html
 <link href="https://fonts.googleapis.com/css?family=Material+Icons" rel="stylesheet">